 Soon after collecting customer data, you must take action.
 Many businesses put more effort into collecting survey replies from audiences and then storing them in a folder somewhere.

-If your organization does so, it’s a waste of time and effort, and it results in a low customer experience because audiences are now waiting to hear any improvement from your organization or some type of follow-up since they spent time filling out the survey form.
+If your organization does so, it's a waste of time and effort, and it results in a poor customer experience because audiences are now waiting to hear any improvement or follow-up, since they spent time filling out the survey.

 Use Cases of Customer Intelligence Analytics